 And a 2015 paper published in Avalere cited multiple peer-reviewed studies demonstrating the model can reduce spending growth while improving quality of care.
 That report encouraged health care leaders and policymakers nationwide to explore payment reform.

 Because we are a local not-for-profit, we work with physicians and hospitals in our state to improve the health of our communities.
 We share a commitment to affordable, high-quality care for all our state’s residents and we continually work together to improve the AQC and to introduce new alternative payment models.

-In February 2019, the company announced, in conjunction with Atrius Health, the largest independent medical group in Massachusetts, a seven-year agreement.
-Under the agreement, the health plan and the provider group will align around an advanced alternative payment model to co-create a new kind of health care experience that's simpler, easier to navigate, higher-quality, and more affordable.
+In 2019, we announced a seven-year agreement with Atrius Health, the largest independent medical group in Massachusetts.
+Together, we are aligning around an advanced alternative payment model to co-create a new kind of health care experience that's simpler, easier to navigate, higher-quality, and more affordable.

 In 2018, we introduced a new value-based contract for small medical practices.
 The contract allows medical groups with as few as 1,500 Blue Cross patients to earn rewards for delivering high-quality, affordable care.
 Firefly, a Wellesley primary care practice, became the first small medical practice in the state to take advantage of the new contract.
 Click here to learn more about this innovative expansion of the AQC.

 Also in 2018, we launched a first-of-its-kind pilot program with South Shore Health System that moves private health plan reimbursement for hospitals away from the volume of care they provide patients to the value of care they provide.
 This program is an important complement to the AQC arrangement we have with most physicians in our state.
 Under the program, the financial reward system for South Shore is tied to its success in working with physician groups in the system’s immediate geographic area — even those affiliated with different hospitals — to provide high-quality, cost-effective care, making the hospital a steward of care in its community.